Manual map management

 Performing map operations

-The SDK provides an API that allows you to perform map operations such as installing/updating, and uninstalling map regions on RegionGraphNode
+The SDK provides an API that allows you to perform map operations, including installing, updating, and uninstalling map regions.

-Note that not all nodes present in the RegionGraph
+Note that only the lowest-level nodes present in the RegionGraph

 support these map operations.
 For each RegionGraphNode